 Although naan bread, which is a traditional Indian flatbread, is usually used to mop up the sauce of a delicious curry, it makes an epic pizza base.

-- Parmesan - this can be swapped for a mature cheddar instead.
-To keep this naan pizza vegetarian, make sure that you use a vegetarian alternative to parmesan.
+- Parmesan - This can be swapped for a mature cheddar instead.
+To keep this pizza vegetarian, make sure that you use a vegetarian alternative to parmesan.

 - Mozzarella balls

 - Dried oregano

 How to make Naan Pizza - Step by step